PolinaRybalko/pokedex/README.md

 ## Instalation

-In the project directory, you can run:
+You need npm in order to run this app.
+In the project directory, run:

 ### `npm start`